menu icon

 A labeled list of ingredients needed to make the recipe

-Real Pumpkin puree: real pumpkin purée is not confused with pumpkin pie cake mix.
-If you are making your own pumpkin purée at home, make sure to blend it for a smoother consistency.
+• Real Pumpkin Puree: Use real pumpkin purée, not pumpkin pie mix.
+If making it from scratch, blend well for a smooth consistency.

-Butter: the box mix calls for oil, but I love using melted butter to sub the oil.
-This yields a buttery bakery-style cake, which we all love.
+• Butter: The box mix calls for oil, but I prefer using melted butter as a substitute for the oil.
+This yields a buttery bakery-style cake.

-Milk: will replace water from the box direction to add richness.
+• Milk: will replace water from the box to add richness.

 Substitution & Variations

-You can equally use instant pudding mix instead of the butterscotch cook & serve if you don’t have the patience to wait or can’t find it in the store.
+You can also use instant pudding mix instead of the butterscotch cook-and-serve if you don't have the patience to wait or can't find it in the store.

 Here are some add-ons to elevate your spiced cake.